szczyglis-dev/py-gpt/README.md

 **Tip:** when using `Chat with files` you are using additional context from db data and files indexed from `data` directory, not the files sending via `Attachments` tab.
 Attachments tab in `Chat with files` mode can be used to provide images to `Vision (inline)` plugin only.

+**Token limit:** When you use `Chat with files` in non-query mode, Llama-index adds extra context to the system prompt.
+If you use a plugins (which also adds more instructions to system prompt), you might go over the maximum number of tokens allowed.
+If you get a warning that says you've used too many tokens, turn off plugins you're not using or turn off the "Execute commands" option to reduce the number of tokens used by the system prompt.

 **Available vector stores** (provided by `Llama-index`):

 ```